 Siegmund Carl von Thüngen - Court Marshal of Saxe-Gotha

-Boswell met Thüngen, the Court Marshal at the court of Saxe-Gotha, in Gotha on October 17, 1764.
+Boswell met Thüngen, then Court Marshal at the Court of Saxe-Gotha, in Gotha on October 17, 1764.
 Boswell found him "a sensible polite man".